Osteosarcoma is very rare, but it's the most common kind of bone cancer in children and teens. It's most common in teens and young adults.

 The stage of a cancer is 1 of the most important things to know when deciding how to treat the cancer.
 Be sure to ask your child's healthcare provider to explain the stage of your child's cancer to you in a way you can understand.

 Treatment will depend on the stage and other factors.
 Osteosarcoma can be treated with any of these:

 Surgery.
 Surgery may be done to try to save the arm or leg.
 This is called limb-salvage or limb-sparing surgery.
 Or surgery may be done to remove an arm or leg (amputation).
 Surgery may also be done to remove tumors in other parts of the body.

 Chemotherapy.
-This is treatment with strong drugs that kill cancer cells.
+This is treatment with strong medicines that kill cancer cells.
 They're usually given before surgery to help shrink the tumor.
-They may also be given after surgery. to help kill any cancer cells still in the body.
+This may also be given after surgery to help kill any cancer cells still in the body.
 Chemotherapy is given in cycles with periods of rest.

 Targeted therapy.
-These drugs target changes that are mostly in or on cancer cells.
+These medicines target changes that are mostly in or on cancer cells.
 This allows them to kill cancer cells and limits damage to normal cells.